surfliner/surfliner-mirror/CONTRIBUTING.md

 It is a goal of the project to not let more than 24 hours go by without a new Merge Request receiving a review from at least one _product_ team member.
-This helps keep the cadence of code submission and review quick enough that Merge Requests quickly end up in `master` and deployed.
+This helps keep the cadence of code submission and review quick enough that Merge Requests quickly end up in `trunk` and deployed.
 If you have not received a review on your MR within this time frame, please reference the MR during daily stand up and request a review, if you have not already done so via the user interface as described above.